manuelpinar/Reinforcement-Learning---project-3---Collaboration-and-Competition/Report.md

 ###Hyperparameters

-- BUFFER_SIZE (int):  int(1e6) replay buffer size
+BUFFER_SIZE = int(1e6)  # replay buffer size
-- BATCH_SIZ (int): 1024 mini batch size
+BATCH_SIZE = 512        # minibatch size
-- GAMMA (float): 0.99 discount factor
+GAMMA = 0.99            # discount factor
-- TAU (float): 1e-3  for soft update of target parameters
-- LR_ACTOR (float): 1e-4 learning rate for optimizer
+TAU = 4e-2              # for soft update of target parameters LR_ACTOR = 5e-4         # learning rate of the actor
-- LR_CRITIC (float): 1e-4 learning rate for optimizer
+LR_CRITIC = 4e-4        # learning rate of the critic
-- WEIGHT_DECAY (float): 0 L2 weight decay
+WEIGHT_DECAY = 0.0      # L2 weight decay

-- N_LEARN_UPDATES (int): 10 number of learning updates
-- N_TIME_STEPS (int): 20 every n time step do update
+EPSILON = 1.0           # initial noise
+EPSILON_DECAY = 5e-3    # noise decay

 The main modification in this 'ddpg_agent.py' is in OUNoise parameters:

-I modified 'theta=0.16' and 'sigma=0.1' following the instrunction given in the nanodegree by Alessandro Restagno in the project TIPS.
+I used 'theta=0.15' and 'sigma=0.2' in front of the parameters used in the last project.

-After this modifications I observed a huge improvement in the learning of my algorithm.
-I hadn't significative improvements when I tried to modify other parameters like bacth_size or lr_actor and lr_critic.
+After some modifications I observed I hadn't significative improvements when I tried to modify other parameters like bacth_size or lr_actor and lr_critic also I hadn't significative improvements.
 Neither when I tried modify the number of the layers of my 'model.py'